chromo gapfill

 --ordered-fasta |

-required | Final ordered FASTA from chromo sort. |
+input mode | Final ordered FASTA from chromo sort; use with --assignments. |

 --assignments |

-required | Matching <prefix>.contig_assignments.tsv report from chromo sort. |
+input mode | Matching <prefix>.contig_assignments.tsv report from chromo sort; use with --ordered-fasta. |

 --gfa |